aedanmc/travelo-hey/reports/Week3.md

     - Setup and populate database
     - Contribute to the architecture and design assignment
 2. Progress and Issues
+    - Progress
+        - Implemented database on GCP and populated countries table
+        - Inserted milestones and tasks in the GitHub Projects
+        - Assisted team with Architecture and Design assignment
+        - Developed database documentation
+        - Team lead responsabilities
+    - Issues
+        - Lack of familiarity with yaml and GCP

 3. Plans and Goals for Next Week
+    - Assist with the implementation of the server
+    - Create yaml file
+    - Start implementation for the managing login/sign in page
+    - Work with team to complete Testing and CI assignment

 ### Matt Broom (he/they)